10 ways to manage vegetarian food during international travel! - eNidhi India Travel Blog

 7. Supermarkets/Convenience stores: Biscuits, noodles and chips

-There're 7/11 stores in most asian countries.
+There are 7/11 stores in most Asian countries.
 Supermarkets can also be found in cities without much difficulty.
 If you're lucky you will get ready to eat Veg noodles in a cup, which store staff will cook for you by adding hot water.
 Biscuits/chips/ buns with coffee/tea are also good for emergency relief.
 Donuts are also available in many stores- but at times will contain egg.

 8. Hostels with kitchens- cook your own stuff